 How Much Personal Property Is Covered by Home Insurance?

-First, letâs tackle the straightforward question: Does homeowners insurance cover jewelry?
+First, let’s tackle the straightforward question: Does homeowners insurance cover jewelry?
 As is so often the case with individual insurance policies, the answer is that it depends.

-Jewelry is part of your personal property, but your homeowners insurance likely has coverage limits that could potentially affect a claim.
-Most homeowners insurance policies will place a limit on jewelry losses if something happens to it in a covered event.
+Jewelry is part of your personal property, but your homeowner’s insurance likely has coverage limits that could potentially affect a claim.
+Most homeowner’s insurance policies will place a limit on jewelry losses if something happens to it in a covered event.
 Depending on the amount and type of jewelry, those limits might not come anywhere near replacing what was lost or stolen.

-So your homeowners insurance policy might cover lost, stolen, or damaged jewelry, but itâs important to check your specific policy and pay close attention to its coverage limits.
+Your homeowner’s insurance policy could cover lost, stolen, or damaged jewelry.
+It’s important to check your policy and understand its coverage limits.
 For many homeowners, it is not likely enough to cover a loss.

-Hereâs another thing you should know: Basic homeowners insurance will extend only to a named peril.
-That means, for example, that your jewelry may be protected up to the coverage limit if itâs lost in a fireâbut not if itâs accidentally damaged or lost.
+Here’s another thing you should know: Basic homeowner’s insurance will extend only to a named peril.
+This means that your jewelry may be protected up to the coverage limit if it’s lost in a fire.
+However, it is not protected if it is accidentally damaged or lost.

-You shouldnât assume that your homeowners insurance policy will cover jewelry.
+You shouldn’t assume that your homeowner’s insurance policy will cover jewelry.
 In fact, some policies specifically exclude jewelry from coverage.

 What Kind of Insurance Policies Are Available for Jewelry?

 To truly protect your valuables, there are two different avenues you might take.
-You can add a coverage rider to your homeowners policy, or you can get separate jewelry insurance.
+You can add a coverage rider to your homeowner’s policy, or you can get separate jewelry insurance.

 There are a number of features and benefits to consider, depending on your situation, the value of the pieces you are insuring, and the type of coverage that will bring you peace of mind.